 Our ISTA certified labs, will test the integrity and performance of your packaging.
 The test report can be used for Amazon’s approval.

-Zenpack always looks to reduce packaging and shipping costs for our clients.
+Zenpack’s packaging manufacturing solutions always looks to reduce costs for our clients.
 If you’re shipping through Amazon, we’d love to design your packaging to these standards!